Jon Huntsman Reportedly Offered Post as U.S. Ambassador to Russia

 If he accepts, and gets Senate confirmation, Huntsman will succeed John Tefft, still the U.S. envoy in Moscow, who is widely regarded for his regional knowledge and experience.
 Prior to moving to Moscow, Tefft had worked in Lithuania, Georgia, and Ukraine.

+Experts and former diplomats lauded the choice and didn’t consider his lack of deep Russia expertise a hindrance.
+“If true, it’s an excellent choice given his broad foreign policy expertise and strong leadership exhibited here at the Atlantic Council,” Alexander Vershbow, former U.S. ambassador to Russia who now works for the Atlantic Council, told FP.

-“My impression is that Huntsman is a seasoned statesman who would bring a lot of talent to the role,” Matthew Rojansky, director of the Wilson Center’s Kennan Institute, told Foreign Policy.
+“My impression is that Huntsman is a seasoned statesman who would bring a lot of talent to the role,” Matthew Rojansky, director of the Wilson Center’s Kennan Institute, told FP.
 “That said, we are also fortunate to have John Tefft, one of our country’s absolutely top career diplomats now serving as ambassador, so we can have high confidence that the transition will be handled smoothly and professionally.”

 Tefft was preceded by Michael McFaul, who caused something of a stir upon his arrival to Russia by meeting immediately with Russian opposition figures.
 On Twitter, McFaul, a prolific tweeter, reacted simply to news of Huntsman’s nomination, “I wish him well!”

-Note: Update: This article was updated to include comments from the White House and Alexander Vershbow.